omkarfadtare/Essential/README.md

 ![image](https://github.com/omkarfadtare965/Essential/assets/154773580/2b7eb970-556d-4f3c-ae8f-15294df568c8)

-## Version vontrol systems & Repository hosting services:
+## Version control systems & Repository hosting services:
 __Terminology:__
 - Remote repository is a repository on GitHub account, whereas Local repository is repository in your local machine/computer.

-### Version vontrol systems:
+### Version control systems:
 __1) Git:__
 - Git is a distributed version control system or tool that enables collaboration among multiple contributors by allowing them to work on the same project concurrently.
 - It helps you manage and track changes in your code or project over time.